Does Carhartt Shrink? The Truth About Carhartt Durability

 - Turn the garment inside out to protect the outer surface from abrasion.

 - Line dry if possible.
 Air drying eliminates dryer heat, which is the secondary driver of shrinkage beyond the wash.
+Follow this laundry temperature guide for best results.

 Even with cold water and line drying, expect some shrinkage.
 This is not a defect — it is the natural behavior of heavy woven cotton duck canvas.